syncfusion-content/winui-docs/winui/Cartesian-Charts/Selection.md

 Cartesian chart supports selection that allows to select a segment or series in the chart by using [ChartSelectionBehavior]().

-## Enable segment selection
+## Enable selection

-To enable the selection in chart, create an instance of [ChartSelectionBehavior]() and add it to the `Behaviors` collection of Cartesian chart.
-And also need to set the [SelectionBrush]() property to highlight the segment in the Cartesian chart.
+To enable the selection in chart, create an instance of [ChartSelectionBehavior]() and add it to the `Behaviors` collection of cartesian chart.
+And also need to set the [SelectionBrush]() property to highlight the segment in the chart.

 {% tabs %}